 Unpicking the Chronology of Carrowmore

 Burenhult's dates and went on to establish a range of dates for the use of Carrowmore using samples of red deer antler pins found in the cremations.
-The antler pins, excavated in Circle 3 and Circle 55, gave a range of dates for burial from 3,800 to 3,000 BC.
+The antler pins, excavated in Circle 3 and Circle 55, gave a range of dates, assuming they were included with the internments, for burial use spanning 800 years, from 3,800 to 3,000 BC.

-These dates fit in well with the earliest known causewayed enclosure in the British Islands, found at Maghernaboy close by, founded around 4,150 BC.
+These dates fit well with the earliest known causewayed enclosure in either Ireland or England, located at Maghernaboy close to Carrowmore and Carns Hill, where construction had began around 4,150 BC.This little known monument may was discovered by accident during the construction of a new road in 2003.
 It is also fascinating to think that red deer were extcinct in Ireland at the time, having died out at the end of the ice age.
-Either the live animals or their antlers were exported to Ireland from the continent.
+Either the live animals or their antlers were imported into Ireland from the continent.